leolami/g3w-suite-documentation/branding.md

 ### G3W_CLIENT_RIGHT_PANEL

-The right panel with can be set with the following setting:
+The right panel width can be set with the following setting:

 ```python
 G3W_CLIENT_RIGHT_PANEL = {